10 Natural Face Cleansers You Can Make Yourself

 Try: Gently massage a squirt of coconut oil onto your face (about the size of a quarter) for about 30 seconds, recommends Sherri at Overthrow Martha.
 Then apply a warm towel onto your face to open up your pores.
 Wait 15 to 30 seconds, then remove the oil by patting with a washcloth.
 Here are some additional healthy ways to use coconut oil.

 Apple cider vinegar has a long history as a beauty ingredient.
 In fact, Cleopatra is said to have used it as a facial cleanser.
 A key ingredient is malic acid, which is similar to alpha-hydroxy acid and exfoliates the skin,” says Lian Mack, MD, assistant clinical professor of dermatology at Mount Sinai Hospital in New York City.
 This in turn promotes cell turnover, restores the skin’s pH levels, clarifies the skin, and helps clear out and prevent clogged pores and acne.
 A word of caution: Apple cider vinegar should always be diluted and never be applied directly to skin.

 Try: To make a natural toner, mix 1 part apple cider vinegar with 2 parts water, and shake well, recommends Beth of Tasty Yummies.
 Apply to a clean face with a cotton ball or pad.
 Once your skin dries, apply your usual daily moisturizer.
-Learn about other health benefits of apple cider vinegar.
+(What does face toner do to boost your skin care routine?
+Find out.)